brunoerg/mutation-core/README.md

 ## Mutating functional tests

 Does it make sense?
 Yes!
+See: https://github.com/trailofbits/necessist/blob/master/docs/Necessist%20Mutation%202024.pdf

-See: https://github.com/trailofbits/necessist/blob/master/docs/Necessist%20Mutation%202024.pdf Of course, this is so much simpler than necessist and focused on Bitcoin Core, but mutating tests really makes sense.
+Of course, this is much simpler than necessist and focused on Bitcoin Core, but mutating tests really makes sense.

 See an example of the usage of this tool for `test/functional/p2p_compactblocks.py`.